ansible/ansible.github.com/rst/playbooks.rst

 between sets of machines in particular orders.
 They can launch tasks synchronously or asynchronously.

-While you might run the main /usr/bin/ansible program for ad-hoc tasks, playbooks are more likely to be kept in source control and used to push out your configuration or assure the configurations of your remote systems are in spec.
+While you might run the main /usr/bin/ansible program for ad hoc tasks, playbooks are more likely to be kept in source control and used to push out your configuration or assure the configurations of your remote systems are in spec.